ryanlai666/STAT654_project_Statistics_Pattern-Recognition_and_Stock_Prediction/README.md

 # 3.Output Comparsion:
     1. which classifiation/shape is the best
     2. 1 day 5 day 10 day performance
     3. whether Alpha / Beta. whether it is win over market
+    4. sampling from all data/ sampling from older data/ sampling from newer data